rundeck/rundeck/README.md

 Installation
 ======

-There are two install options, a self-contained jar file, or RPM.
+There are several install options: a self-contained jar file, or RPM, or Debian.

 To start from the rundeck-launcher.jar, put it in a directory named ~/rundeck, then execute: